Storage Wars: Justin Bryant

-Justin Bryant, also known as The Rookie (seasons 11–12): Justin was one of three new stars appointed by the network for season eleven.
-Bryant is the youngest buyer ever to appear on the show at the age of 22.
+Justin Bryant, also known as The Rookie (seasons 11–12): Justin was one of three new stars appointed by the network for season 11.
+At the age of 22, Bryant is the youngest buyer ever to appear on the show.
 Bryant was inspired to make a name for himself in the storage business after watching the show and developing a love for buying storage units.
 Since starting, Bryant has used the profits from the units he has purchased to help buy his mother a new home and also employed his older brother.

+Emily Pokoj

+Emily Pokoj is one of the newest buyers on Storage Wars having made her debut in the Season 17 episode titled "The Slings and Arrows of Outrageous Lockers."
+That episode saw Emily beat longtime buyer Ivy Calvin to a locker where she made a modest profit and found a chair that was similar to her Grandma's.
+When she isn't appearing on Storage Wars, Emily is a photographer based in Redondo Beach, California.

 Recurring buyers

 Nabila Haniss

-Nabila Haniss, also known as Paris Hilton (seasons 2—4): Haniss is a lifelong buyer from Culver City, California, who received attention after purchasing a storage unit that contained items belonging to socialite Paris Hilton.
+Nabila Haniss, (seasons 2—4): Haniss is a lifelong buyer from Culver City, California, who received attention after purchasing a storage unit that contained items belonging to socialite Paris Hilton.
 She has since also obtained a unit belonging to television and social media personality Tila Tequila.
 Haniss appeared as a recurring buyer throughout seasons two to four, often going head-to-head with Dave Hester.